-Wiffen narrowly misses out on medal in 400m final
+McClements wins NI's first swimming medal

 England's Luke Turley came fifth with Welshman Daniel Jervis in eighth.

+"To be the first is just awesome.
+That last 15m I could see (Vig) catching me and I was thinking 'just hang on, just hang on'.

+"I knew roughly if I beat him I'd be in with a good shot so I just tried to hang on."

-Despite the disappointment of missing out on the podium it was another excellent swim from Wiffen, who shaved nearly a second off the Irish record he set in qualifying on Friday morning.
+Despite the disappointment of missing out on the podium, it was another excellent swim from Wiffen, who shaved nearly a second off the Irish record he set in qualifying on Friday morning.

-The Armagh man clocked 3:46.62 but could not get to the wall ahead of defending champion Horton.

-His strong showing does bode well for his favoured 1,500m freestyle event on Tuesday.
+The Armagh man clocked 3:46.62 but could not get to the wall ahead of defending champion Horton, although his strong showing does bode well for his favoured 1500m freestyle event on Tuesday.

 Catterson eighth in women's 200m freestyle

-Wiffen's compatriot Victoria Catterson was also back in the pool on Friday evening having broken Michelle de Bruin's 25-year-old women's 200m freestyle Irish record in qualifying.
+Wiffen's compatriot Victoria Catterson was also back in the pool on Friday evening, having broken Michelle de Bruin's 25-year-old Irish women's 200m freestyle record in qualifying.

 Grace Davison was sixth in the same heat in 2:10.00 but did not make the final while Kaitlin McCaw exited from the women's 100m butterfly after finishing seventh in her heat.